Baker Hughes Company (BKR) Bundle

 Initial capital/funding

-Baker Hughes Company's Evolution Milestones
+Given Company's Evolution Milestones

-Year | Key Event | Significance |
+| Year | Key Event | Significance |

-1987 | Merger of Baker International and Hughes Tool Company | Created Baker Hughes Incorporated, a major integrated oilfield service company combining drilling, completion, and production technologies. |
+| 1987 | Merger of Baker International and Hughes Tool Company. | Created Baker Hughes Incorporated, a major integrated oilfield service company combining drilling, completion, and production technologies. |

-2017 | Merger with GE Oil & Gas | Formed Baker Hughes, a GE company (BHGE), aiming to create a fullstream digital industrial service company by combining GE's digital solutions and Baker Hughes' domain expertise.
-This significantly altered the company's scale and scope. |
+| 2017 | Merger with GE Oil & Gas. | Formed Baker Hughes, a GE company (BHGE), significantly altering the company's scale and scope by combining oilfield expertise with GE's digital and industrial solutions. |

-Baker Hughes Company's Transformative Moments
+Given Company's Transformative Moments

 Baker Hughes Company (BKR) Ownership Structure